calaldees/teachingWorkshops/teacherTraining/primary.md

 This school was reported 'Good' by Ofsted.
 Computing does not get mentioned in the inspection report.

 Discussion: (This is not a fair or representational study of all primary schools).
 From your observations and knowledge, what do you think is the state of Computing in primary education?
+10min?

+Some primary schools are the opposite - put our secondary KS3 progress to shame ...

 Structured time?
 ----------------